rshah26-pm/snowboarding-assistant/README.md

 - Langchain (AI agent framework)

 ## Configuration
-Snowboarding assistant can be configured through environment variables.
-Support for config file coming soon.
+Snowboarding assistant can be configured through environment variables or a streamlit config file.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.